Adafruit Feather HUZZAH with ESP8266 - Loose Headers

 Comes fully assembled and tested, with a USB interface that lets you quickly use it with the Arduino IDE or NodeMCU Lua (it comes preprogrammed with the Lua interpreter).
-We also toss in some header so you can solder it in and plug into a solderless breadboard.
+We also toss in some headers so you can solder them in and plug them into a solderless breadboard.
 Lipoly battery and USB cable not included (but we do have lots of options in the shop if you'd like!)

 - Weight: 6.2

 - Datasheets, schematic, EagleCAD PCB files, and Fritzing available in the product tutorial

 Optimus Digital SRLRomania